first encounter with MiniHome was on a Los Angeles freeway where we

 paneling on the inside and conventional corrugated skin on the outside.
 Click on the

-bottom image in the left margin to retrieve an exploded view rendering of MiniHome's
+image of the rendering in the left margin to see an exploded view showing details of MiniHome's

-construction.
-Construction costs should run about $1500, plus the cost of the VW.
+construction and layout.
+Construction costs will run about $2000, plus the cost of the VW.
+Plans have complete instructions.